14/04/2020Life Sciences Translations

-By the deadline of May 26, 2021, manufacturers will have to comply with the new requirements that will apply to devices granted CE certification under the previous regulations, and any new devices, with most companies having to update clinical data, technical documentation and labeling.
+Manufacturers will have to comply with the new requirements by the deadline, which will apply to devices granted CE certification under the previous regulations and to any new devices.
+Most companies will have to update clinical data, technical documentation, and labeling.

 EU MDR regulation: more thorough labeling